Deophius/singin/readme.md

 * watchdog_poll: The seconds watchdog waits before checking for lessons, quit, etc.
 * retry_wait: If the previous attempt to auto sign in failed because of network error, wait for `retry_wait` seconds before retrying.
+* keep_logs: The number of logs to keep before rotating over to an older one.

 ## Client configuration file